huggingface/optimum-habana/examples/stable-diffusion/README.md

 ```

 The ControlNet example can be run with multiple prompts by supplying more than one prompt in the input.
-In addition, it can also be run in a distributed manner.
-Here is how to generate images conditioned by
-Canny edge model and with two prompts on two HPUs:
+Additionally, it supports distributed execution.
+Below is an example of generating images conditioned by the Canny edge model using two prompts on two HPUs:

 ```bash
 python ../gaudi_spawn.py --world_size 2 text_to_image_generation.py \